 Jerky is easily made in a smoker, oven, food dehydrator, or even left laid out in the sun.
 But the benefit of making jerky in a smoker is that it creates a great smoky flavor that you can't get any other way.
-However, it is easy to over-smoke jerky since the meat it is cut very thin before being smoked, so it is important to follow the steps carefully.
+However, it is easy to over-smoke jerky since the meat is cut very thin before being smoked, so it is important to follow the steps carefully.

 The Popularity of Jerky

 Jerky is generally long, thin strips of meat that have been dried.
 Typically, the meat is beef and the traditional method of drying is placing the meat out in the sun.
-Modern jerky making, however, includes all types of proteins like turkey, salmon, and venison.
+Modern jerky making, however, includes all types of proteins such as turkey, salmon, and venison.
 From the hunters and trappers of old to the hikers of today, jerky has remained popular for hundreds of years, offering a filling snack to people who need to carry some food that can fit in their pocket.
 Jerky is tough and salty, but lightweight and lasts for a very long time without refrigeration or very much care.